hknutzen/Netspoc/outline.markdown

    duplicate and contained rules.
-4. Processing the elementary rules by finding all paths in the network graph for every source and destination pair, marking the managed routers on these paths with the respective rule.
+4. Processing the elementary rules by finding all paths in the network graph for every source and destination pair, marking the managed routers on these paths with respective routing informations.
 5. Converting the rules collected at managed routers into configurations for the devices and writing a configuration file for every managed router.